anantanurag/CSF342-16bit-Proc/README.md

 Written Register file, slightly different from the original datapath diagram in chart due to pending decoding of the instruction.
 Concat blocks included in the same file but different module, selection muxes included inside the register file module!!!

+Written Pre ALU MUX.
+This file contains combinational logic that will take place at the start of EX stage.
+All muxes and sign extends have been written in this file.
+Not yet tested.

 -Anant